 - Transfer it into Roasting pan, or baking pan lined with parchment paper/mat etc. Try to keep it in a single layer, meaning separate pieces so they have a little space in between.

-- Let the cauliflower roast for 20 more minutes.
-Shake the baking/roast pan again and turn the oven on broiler (high) just for a minute or so.
+Let the cauliflower roast for 15 to 20 more minutes.
+Shake the baking/roast pan again and turn the oven on the broiler (high) just for a minute or so.
 Stay close, and try not to burn cauliflower.
+This also depends on how well done you want your cauliflower.
+I like it this way.

 - The taste is a little crunchy on the outside, and soft on the inside.
 If there is moisture, place it on the kitchen paper towel to absorb any extra moisture.